What is GCP Deployment Manager ?

 Step 5 – SSH to the Instance

-Build a resource from GCP Cloud Shell
+Part 2 – Build an Instance from GCP Cloud Shell

 Configuration files are collections of GCP resources that are created and managed together.
 Configuration files are written as YAML templates containing the definition of resources to be deployed.
-A single configuration file is used by Deployment Manager to manage several resources.
+A single configuration file is used by the Deployment Manager to manage several resources.

 Step 1 – Create a configuration file for your bucket

-To make this process simple, i will be using an example code from Googles Github repository.
+To make this process simple, I will be using an example code from Google’s GitHub repository.

 Clone the GCP repo